 Chinese Tea House

 This is the first thing of many things that doesn’t belong in Potsdam.
 A Chinese tea house.
-Prussian rulers were rich, had a lot of time on their hands and could pretty much do whatever they wanted.
+Prussian rulers were rich, had a lot of time on their hands, and could pretty much do whatever they wanted.
 So if they wanted a Chinese tea house, they built one importing the stylings of places foreign to Germany.
-This was built by request for Frederick the Great and was used for small social gatherings.
+This was built by request of Frederick the Great and was used for small social gatherings.

 Another stop along the Potsdam Bike Tour?
 The Neues Palais, which was actually a guest house for important visitors!
 Royalty never stayed here.
 The building only opened to the public in 2013.
 Believe it or not, this building (connected to a like building on the other side) was servant’s quarters!
 If I got to call a place like this home, I’d seriously consider a career as a maid.

 The Egyptian Obelisk